 I moved to Oxford in 1988 to lead the team set up to build a UK 8m telescope that ultimately resulted in our membership of the Gemini Observatory.
 Since then I have been project scientist for a number of instruments.
 I became Head of Astronomy at Durham University in 1994, returning to Oxford to the Wetton Chair in 2002.
 I have pioneered the use of a new class of astronomical spectrograph to measure the masses and ages of galaxies, as well as search for black holes in their nuclei.

 I was Head of the Physics Department at Oxford from 2005-10 and Head of Astrophysics from 2011-14.
-I am a Fellow of UCL and hold an honorary degree from University Claude Bernard in Lyon, France.
+I am a Fellow of UCL and of the Institute of Physics.
+I hold an honorary degree from University Claude Bernard in Lyon, France.
 I was President of the Royal Astronomical Society between 2010 and 2012.
 I have been President of the European Astronomical Society since 2017.
 I was elected to the AURA Board of Directors in 2021.